- Planning & Community Development

 Multifamily Property Tax Exemption

-During the May 11 business meeting, the Council scheduled a public hearing for June 8 to gather input from the community on the following proposed MFTE eligibility locations:
+On June 8, the City held a public hearing to gather input from the community on the following proposed MFTE eligibility locations:

 Adopting a MFTE program has been planned and recommended over the last four years, as referenced in the attached documents: